MartinMa28/vehicle_counting/README.md

 Download the dataset from the link down below.
 After that, extract the datasets in the project folder.
 Each car in the frames is annotated by a bounding box.
 [CityCam dataset](https://www.citycam-cmu.com/dataset)

+**Note that CityCam contains some bad-formed xml files, in which the annotator failed to escape '&'.
+I also found that in one specific image frame the 'y_min' of the bounding box is out of the image border.
+All of invalid data I found has been listed in the `CityCam_invalid_frames.txt`.**

 ## Density map
 <img src="imgs/og_img.png" alt="original image frame" width="352"/>
 <img src="imgs/density_map.png" alt="generated density map" width="352"/>